rolfmorel/spacemouse/README.md

-# spacemouse-utils
+# spacemouse
-A collection of simple utilies for 3D/6DoF input devices.
+A command-line utility for 3D/6DoF input devices.

-Simple programs for:
+With commands for:
 * retrieving information about connected 6DoF devices
-* retrieving and setting/switching the LED state of connected 6DoF devices
+* retrieving, setting and switching the LED state of connected 6DoF devices
 * recieving events on connected 6DoF devices (device, motion and button events)
 * testing/debugging (of libspacemouse)